MillionConcepts/viking-orbiter-conversion/README.md

 ## code usage

-If you wish to execute the code in this respository, you may use the environment.yml file to construct a `conda` environment.
+If you wish to execute the code in this repository, you may use the environment.yml file to construct a `conda` environment.
 Versions are pinned in this file to record the specific package versions available at the time of creation.
 Up-to-date versions will probably work, but we cannot guarantee